Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Nothing annoys me more than opening a drawer and watching everything slide around.
 In one instant, my tool organization was ruined.

 Foam inserts are nothing new.
 Mechanics have been using them for years.
-I first used them to hold and transport painted miniature figures back when I played Dungeons & Dragons with my friends.
+I first used them to hold and transport painted miniature figures back when I played Dungeons & Dragons in college.

 I should have, and so should you.